AxelNennker/qrcodelogin/README.md

 The text content of the qrcode needs to be "[username,password]" (without the quotes).

 The addon reads the qrcode using the camera (getUserMedia) and inserts username and password into the first form that contains a password field.
 This form is then submitted.
-If the site does not do any fance stuff to prevent this you are then logged-in.
+If the site does not do any fancy stuff to prevent this you are then logged-in.